DosX-dev/BatchASM/README.md

 ## Special thanks

 * ShdBrk - helped port the original version of the documentation from HTML to MarkDown, translating it into English
-* You - for your interest in this project!
+* You - for your interest to this project!